2026 IPREM: €600/month · €7,200/year (14 payments)

 Since late 2025, Spain has operated a unified digital portal for large-scale mobility visas, including the DNV:

-- Submit your application online through the UGE (Unidad de Grandes Empresas) portal or at your nearest Spanish consulate if applying from abroad
+Apply through the UGE (Unidad de Grandes Empresas) portal or at your nearest Spanish consulate if applying from abroad.

-- If approved, collect your visa at the consulate and travel to Spain within one year
+If approved, collect your visa at the consulate and travel to Spain within one year.

-- Within 30 days of arrival, apply for your TIE (Tarjeta de Identidad de Extranjero) at a Spanish immigration office and register with the local padrón (municipal census)
+Within 30 days of arrival, apply for your TIE (Tarjeta de Identidad de Extranjero) at a Spanish immigration office and register with the local padrón (municipal census).

 Processing typically takes 20 to 30 calendar days from submission, though complex cases or missing documents can cause delays.